 - [23:15] Why a lack of the right people is slowing down the vision for M.L. integration

-What does machine learning provide to the procurement chain that’s missing?
+What does machine learning provide to the procurement chains?

 “Tail spend” is a term that refers to the non-strategic, non-complex spend that accounts for a relatively small percentage of a company’s overall spend—but also accounts for a disproportionately large percentage of its total transaction volume and vendor base.
 It’s often seen as a lesser priority when compared to strategic initiatives, but the cost-savings that can be realized through increased efficiencies in these areas can provide much-needed revenue that can drive those primary initiatives forward.

 The solution for many companies could be automation through the use of machine learning and A.I.
-Companies like Fairmarkit are proving that efficiencies that come from A.I.-driven automation can make huge contributions by analyzing activities that are repeated and that include lots of data, and by then making recommendations about better approaches.
+Companies like Fairmarkit are proving that efficiencies that come from A.I.-driven automation can make huge contributions to the procurement chains by analyzing activities that are repeated and that include lots of data, and by then making recommendations about better approaches.

 How can machine learning and A.I. help large organizations?

 We often find that the datasets collected and used by individual departments in larger organizations are not well-integrated and thereby cannot be used effectively for the organization’s benefit.
 But that’s just the first step in addressing a still larger problem.
 Once the data is brought together, what do you do with it?
 How will you glean insight from it?
 How will you determine what it means and what actions should be taken as a result?
 That’s where machine learning and A.I. come in.
 These smart technologies shine when it comes to combining and analyzing datasets.
 In many cases, these tools can not only review the data, but they can also initiate actions as well.